-The application was notified in accordance with Leichhardt DCP 2013 for a period of 14 days to surrounding properties.
-Nil submissions were received.
+The application was notified in accordance with the Leichhardt Development Control Plan 2013 for a period of 14 days to surrounding properties, as a result of this notification no submissions were received.

 5(g) The Public Interest

 The public interest is best served by the consistent application of the requirements of the relevant Environmental Planning Instruments, and by Council ensuring that any adverse effects on the surrounding area and the environment are appropriately managed.